BAKERSFIELD, Calif. — With the coronavirus impacting lives across the world, solving crimes is still a major priority for police departments all over.

 "So far, the caseload is nothing out of the ordinary," Kinzel said.

-Bakersfield's response to handling crime amid the coronavirus is more optimistic than reports from other police departments, according to a report by the Associate Press.
+Bakersfield's response to handling crime amid the coronavirus is more optimistic than reports from other police departments, according to a report by the Associated Press.